mcandru/pycrate/README.md

 2. Moves itself out of the cgroup and removes it
 3. Deletes the temporary rootfs directory

-## Limitations
+## Known Limitations

-This is an educational tool, not a production container runtime.
-Some important differences from something like Docker:
+This is an educational tool and I am no expert in low-level kernel interfaces.
+Some differences that I know about vs something like Docker:

 - **chroot instead of pivot_root** - `chroot` is a path-lookup trick that a root process can escape.
 Docker uses `pivot_root` which actually swaps the mount namespace root, making escape much harder.
 - **No overlayfs** - Docker uses layered filesystems so multiple containers can share base image layers.
 We extract a flat tarball each time.